-Development proposals should ensure opportunities are taken to retain, protect and enhance biodiversity and geodiversity from the outset through site layout, design of new buildings and proposals for existing buildings.
+Development proposals should ensure opportunities are taken to retain, protect and enhance biodiversity and geodiversity features proportionate to their scale, through site layout, design of new buildings and proposals for existing buildings.

 Mitigation

 Any development which could have an adverse effect on sites with designated features and / or protected species, either individually or cumulatively, will require an assessment as required by the relevant legislation or national planning guidance.